rohitChaware/oci-ansible-modules/README.md

 FAQs, technical design documents and development HOWTOs, and web documentation for the OCI Ansible modules can be found [here](https://oracle-cloud-infrastructure-ansible-modules.readthedocs.io).

+Web-documentation for OCI Ansible modules can be found [here](https://oracle-cloud-infrastructure-ansible-modules.readthedocs.io).

 ## Help

 See the ["Questions or Feedback”](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/ansible.htm) section.